Estimated reading time: 5 minutes

 All of them!

-Plums are very vulnerable, which is why we’ve included so many photos of plums in this blog.
+Plums are very vulnerable, which is why we’ve used so many photos of plums in this blog.
 Apples are also very vulnerable, and apple trees are often pruned with this in mind.

-The sad truth is that pretty much any fruit (or vegetables for that matter) can experience sunburn.
+The sad truth is that pretty much any fruit (or veggies for that matter) can experience sunburn.

 Preventing sunburn can be incredibly difficult in cases like this.

-If you have fruit that’s almost ripe, it’s definitely worth paying careful attention to both your trees and the weather forecast.
-When a heatwave is predicted, it may be possible to harvest the fruit (or at least some of it) in time.
+If you have fruit that’s almost ripe, it’s definitely worth paying careful attention to both your trees and the weather man.
+You should aim to get the fruit harvested before a predicted heatwave hits.

 There’s a number of other things you can do to prevent sunburn damage.

-Our top 10 tricks and techniques for preventing sunburn
+Our top 10 tricks and techniques to prevent sunburn

 - Give your trees extra water on extremely hot days